SiggiDet/The-QAnon-conspiracy/README.md

 python3 correct_data/train.py -p ./params_dir/ -d ./data/<path to data>
 ```

-> Note! that it is recommended to have params.json file in it's own directory since the ouput will be located placed in the same location as the params.jso
+> Note! that it is recommended to have params.json file in it's own directory since the ouput will be located placed in the same location as the ``params.json``

 ## tools